satzwebio/crypto-mlops/README.md

 4️⃣ How to consume these messages in a test pod
 You can create a temporary Kafka consumer pod in the same namespace:

-kubectl run kafka-test-consumer -n infra -it --rm --image=strimzi/kafka:0.46.0-kafka-4.0.0 --restart=Never -- \
-  kafka-console-consumer.sh \
-  --bootstrap-server my-cluster-kafka-bootstrap:9092 \
-  --topic crypto-prices \
-  --from-beginning

 kubectl run kafka-consumer -n infra -it --rm \
-  --image=strimzi/kafka:0.46.0-kafka-4.0.0 --restart=Never -- \
+  --image=quay.io/strimzi/kafka:0.46.0-kafka-4.0.0 --restart=Never -- \
-  kafka-console-consumer.sh \
+  /opt/kafka/bin/kafka-console-consumer.sh \
   --bootstrap-server my-cluster-kafka-bootstrap:9092 \
   --topic crypto-prices \
   --from-beginning

+That’s why your SSH tunnel (9094) from your laptop → EC2 made it work:
+  Laptop connects to localhost:9094
+  Tunnel forwards to EC2:9094
+  EC2 forwards via NodePort to the Kafka broker pod.

-Time being we can check on
+# optional Time being we can check on
 python websocket_kafka_consumer.py
 The pod will attach to your cluster Kafka.
 You’ll see all messages your Python producer sent.
 Good for testing / debugging before moving to your MinIO consumer.